 36. A company is interested in making a new complex.
-It is planned to make an open space the shape of rectangle and a restaurant in the form of semi-
+It is planned to make an open space the shape of rectangle and a restaurant in the form of semicircular portion is attached along the breadth

 The total perimeter of the complex is 400 m.